jonasschneider/cor/README.md

   After debugging these, I realized that somehow Homebrew or OS X libs might be the culprit.
 And it turns out that under Linux (tested under Ubuntu and Arch), attaching to QEMU's `gdbserver` port *after* the switch to 64-bit mode works, but crashes when switching while attached.
 On the other hand, on OS X, the `g` packet crash happens even when attaching `gdb` after the switch to 64-bit mode.

   I'm not yet sure how to finally solve this.
 So far, the workaround seems to be to (a) run `gdb` under Linux, and (b) restart it when switching architectures.
 Meh.

+- On Yosemite (not sure if relevant), `gdb`'s readline doesn't play nice with iTerm.
+That means gdb will hang if it asks you a yes/no question, it won't respond to hitting the enter key after typing your answer.
+This happens both on a Homebrew-installed gdb, and over an SSH connection (via Vagrant).
+Terminal.app doesn't have this problem.

 History